nikpau/sr-gen/README.md

 In any case you need to provide a configuration file in `yaml` format.
 It specifies the parameters for the river generation process.
 > The configuration file must contain all fields from the example for the generator to work.
 In depth explanations of the parameters can be found in the [Configuration files](#configuration-files) section.

 In its default configuration, the generator will utilize the `csv` exporter, which generates three `.csv` files:
 1. `coords.csv` containing the coordinates of the river segments
-2. `metrics.csv` containing the water depth ,current direction and current velocity at each grid point.
+2. `metrics.csv` containing the water depth, current direction, and current velocity at each grid point.
 3. `Segments.txt` containing the segment types used for the generation and their parameters.

 The exporter can be changed by specifying the `EXPORTER` field in the configuration file.
 The available exporters are defined in `src/rivergen/exporters.py`.
+Currently, the available exporters are:

+### CSV Exporter
+- Generates two `.csv` files and one `.txt` file:
+  1. `coords.csv`
+  2. `metrics.csv`
+  3. `Segments.txt`

+### UCD Exporter
+- Generates a single UCD compliant file and one `.txt` file:
+  1. `generated.inp` contatining the river geometry and its accompanying metrics in UCD format.
+The mesh triangulation used a contrained Delaunay triangulation using triangles.
+Other mesh types are not supported natively, but can be added by modifying the `src/rivergen/export.py:UCDExporter::write_to_file()` method.
+  2. `Segments.txt`

-Currently, the CSV exporter is the only one available, but custom exporters can easily be generated.
+Custom exporters can easily be generated.
 The blueprint for creating a custom exporter can be found under `./src/rivergen/utils.py` in the `BaseExporter` class.

 ### CLI
 ```console